Objections to Utilitarianism and Responses

 Transplant: Imagine a hypothetical scenario in which there are five patients, each of whom will soon die unless they receive an appropriate transplanted organ—a heart, two kidneys, a liver, and lungs.
 A healthy patient, Chuck, comes into the hospital for a routine check-up and the doctor finds that Chuck is a perfect match as a donor for all five patients.
 Should the doctor kill Chuck and use his organs to save the five others?

-First, they can accommodate the intuition that seems to conflict with utilitarianism by arguing that a sophisticated application of utilitarian principles avoids the counterintuitive implication.
+To dodge the bullet, defenders of utilitarianism may seek to accommodate the intuition underlying the objection by arguing that a sophisticated application of utilitarian principles avoids the counterintuitive implication.
 To more reliably promote good outcomes, sophisticated utilitarians recognize their cognitive limitations and act in accordance with commonsense norms and heuristics, other than in exceptional circumstances.
-Insofar as an objector merely claims that we should embrace or oppose certain norms in practice, utilitarians can often straightforwardly agree.
+If a critic merely claims that we should embrace or oppose certain norms in practice, utilitarians can often straightforwardly agree.
+(If the critic instead invokes outlandish hypotheticals, a different response may be needed.)

-Second, utilitarians can attempt to debunk the moral intuition invoked by a particular case by suggesting that it resulted from an unreliable process.2 If a debunking argument succeeds, the targeted moral intuition should not be given much weight in our moral reasoning.
+Second, to disarm or expose the threat as illusory (like the “shot” of a toy cap gun), one may instead attempt to debunk the moral intuition invoked in a particular case.
+For example, one might try to show that the intuition resulted from an unreliable process.2 If a debunking argument succeeds, the targeted moral intuition should not be given much weight in our moral reasoning.

 The Utilitarian’s Toolkit